RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

     ![alt_text](/images/TLS-Configuration6.png "image_tooltip")

-    By default, client authentication is enforced so you must enter the syncer certificates of the clusters that host the replica instances of the database.
+    By default, client authentication is enforced so you must enter the syncer certificates of the clusters that host the destination databases.
     The certificates of the clients that connect to the database.

 1. To enter the certificates:
     1. Copy the entire text of the syncer and client certificates.

-        For each cluster with a replica instance:
+        For each cluster with a destination database:

         1. Login to the cluster.
         1. Go to **Settings**.